Police News and Police Reports on the Police

 Horny Female Police Officer Didn’t Get Laid So She’s Given Everyone a ticket to day

-A horny police officer in Houston, Texas, is under investigation after posting on social media about writing “everyone” a ticket because she didn’t get any sex the night before.
+A horny police officer in Houston, is under investigation after posting on social media about writing “everyone” a ticket because she didn’t get any sex the night before.

 The viral video shows Harris County Constable Precinct 5 Deputy Jennifer Escalera sitting in a squad car in her uniform — with her nameplate visible — taking out a pen and writing on her a notepad … with an onscreen caption, “Din’t (sic) get cracked last night so everyone is getting a ticket.”